 Following the establishment of the modern Irish state in 1922, the Public Record Office and State Paper Office continued to function until 1986 when the National Archives Act abolished these offices and transferred their functions and holdings to the newly established National Archives.
 Under this legislation, records of Government Departments and their agencies are transferred to the National Archives when they are thirty years old.

 In 1989 the Government assigned premises at Bishop Street in Dublin to the National Archives.
-The premises of the former State Paper Office in the Record Tower at Dublin Castle were vacated in August 1991 and the headquarters of the National Archives moved from the Four Courts to Bishop Street in September 1992 where we are currently located.
+The premises of the former State Paper Office in the Record Tower at Dublin Castle were vacated in August 1991 and the headquarters of the National Archives moved from the Four Courts to Bishop Street in September 1992 where we are now located.